knmcguire/px4_sim_research_report/docs/survey_content_v4.md

 - No significant limitations
 - Other: ___________

-**15. Do you find the necessary hardware/computer specifications for simulation acceptable or workable?**
-- Yes
-- No

-**16. Anything to add to any of the questions answered in this section regarding computer specifications?**
+**18. Anything to add to any of the questions answered in this section regarding computer specifications?**
 ___________

 ---